-If you're looking for Android Interview Questions, you are at right place.
+If you're looking for Android Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Android has a market share of about 0.7%.
-So, You still have opportunity to move ahead in your career in Android.
-Mindmajix offers advanced Android Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Android Development.
+Mindmajix offers Advanced Android Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Android Developer.

 Q. What is Android?

 It is an open-sourced operating system that is used primarily on mobile devices, such as cell phones and tablets.
 It is a Linux kernel-based system that’s been equipped with rich components that allows developers to create and run apps that can perform both basic and advanced functions.

 Q. What are the code names of android?

 9. Ice Cream Sandwitch

 Open-source: It means no licence, distribution and development fee.

 Platform-independent: It supports windows, mac and linux platforms.

 Supports various technologies: It supports camera, bluetooth, wifi, speech, EDGE etc. technologies.

 Highly optimized Virtual Machine: Android uses highly optimized virtual machine for mobile devices, called DVM (Dalvik Virtual Machine).